 If any stressful situations happen in your home, dogs can sense this and pick up on the bad vibes.
 This can also make them feel nervous, insecure, and not in a cuddling mood.

-A spaniel has always been a cuddle bug and suddenly becomes distant and aloof can signal a red flag.
+A spaniel that has always been a cuddle bug and suddenly becomes distant and aloof can signal a red flag.
 Something is off, and contacting your veterinarian would be wise.

 Your springer can’t tell you if they are feeling sick or in pain, and in this case, it’s up to the pack leader and veterinarian to get to the bottom of this concerning issue.